lfurrea/lfurrea.github.com/_posts/2012-09-24-redfone-high-availability-cluster-using-heartbeat.markdown

 Of particular importance are the primitive clauses which define resource agents.
 You can think of a resource agent simply as a script (shell or even Phython, Perl) that presents a view of resources to the cluster, for example by providing a status CLI option.
 There are three classes of resources that Pacemaker support and we are using two of the three supported classes in our primitive definitions: Linux Standard Base (LSB) and Open Cluster Framework (OCF).

 The first primitive definition uses an LSB resource, the kind of those found in /etc/init.d.
-We will conveniently turn to the community resources in the freeswitch-contrib repo we find an LSB resource to the ledr/various/ha.d/resources.d/FSSofia which we will copy to /etc/init.d on our primary node.
+We will conveniently turn to the community resources and look at the freeswitch-contrib repo.
+There is an LSB resource named FSsofia in the directory ```ledr/various/ha.d/resources.d``` which we will use as a base for our LSB resource.
+Copy this script to /etc/init.d on our primary node and modify so that the final script looks as follows.

 <script src="https://gist.github.com/3795649.js?file=FSSofia"></script>